jamesec/jamesec.github.io/o/eft_resources.md

 # Best video resources to learn EFT
 `Jul 6, 2026`

+EFT stands for Emotion-Focused Therapy.
+Here are the best video resources to learn EFT.

 ## The Counselling Channel (CPCAB, UK)
 ### Leslie Greenberg - The Counselling Channel (CPCAB, UK)
 - [Working with Current and Historical Trauma (2019)](https://vimeo.com/ondemand/lesgreenbergtraumahome/)